African greys have bright red tails, which are instantly recognizable against their light grey plumage.

-African grey parrots may not have a red tail for the following reasons:
+African grey parrots may not have a red tail for these reasons:

 Feathers aren’t permanent.
-As African grey parrots age, they go through a molting process, causing them to shed their old feathers and grow new ones.
+As African grey parrots age, they undergo a molting process, causing them to shed their old feathers and grow new ones.

 The molting process affects the feather structure, sometimes causing the follicles to become damaged.
-As a result, not all tail feathers grow back.
-Also, they may become a much lighter shade of red or a different color altogether.
+So, not all tail feathers grow back, and they may also turn a lighter shade of red or a different color.

-Feather plucking only happens in captivity and is a sign of inadequate environmental conditions.
-This includes:
+Feather plucking only happens in captivity, signifying inadequate environmental conditions, such as:

 - Vitamin deficiencies

 - Lack of mental stimulation

 - Dirty cage